Gold (returner) Resident Assistant, Academic Year 2024-2025

 - Weekend Night duty begins at 7:30pm and ends the following day at 9:00am

 - Day Duty shifts begin Saturdays at 2:30 pm and Sundays at 9:00am.
 Day Duty shifts end at 7:30pm.
 This also can include weekday Holiday duty beginning at 9am and ends at 7:30pm

-- Duty includes, but is not limited to, performing community walks, addressing policy violations, responding to emergencies, and checking in with the security monitor desk when necessary
+- Duty includes, but is not limited to, performing community walks, addressing policy violations, responding to emergencies, and checking in and communicating with the Residential Safety Ambassadors when necessary

 - Disseminate and communicate all announcements and policies as directed by the Resident Director or Senior Resident Director on behalf of Residential Life and UC Berkeley to the residential community